landofjules/Soundcloud-Queue/README.md

 # Soundcloud-Queue
-Website that allows the user to queue up songs using the Soundcloud API
+Website that allows songs to be queued up from SoundCloud.